Module 1.5: Route 53 & DNS Management

 - Basic understanding of domain names and how browsers resolve URLs

-- AWS account with at least one registered domain (or willingness to register one ~$12/year)
+- AWS account with at least one registered domain (or willingness to register one; domain pricing varies by TLD)

 - AWS CLI configured with appropriate permissions